-- Create a paste: Add a teaspoon of Epsom salt to about a cup of hot water until it dissolves, chill the solution in the fridge for 20 minutes and apply to the skin.
+- Create a paste to apply to the skin by adding a teaspoon of Epsom salt to about a cup of hot water until it dissolves, then chilling the solution in the fridge for 20 minutes.
 Note: Clean the skin and pat dry before applying the paste.

 About Epsom salt